Regulatory Updates

 MFDS Notice 2026-6: A Detailed Comparison of Old vs. New Medical Device Regulatory Requirements

-Kartika Puri and Taylor Esser
+Kartika Puri

-Korea’s medical device regulatory framework is undergoing a significant transformation.
-With the introduction of MFDS Notice 2026-6, the Ministry of Food and Drug Safety has implemented one of its most comprehensive regulatory updates in recent years, revising the Regulation on Medical Device Approval, Notification, and Review.
+Korea’s medical device regulatory framework is undergoing one of its most significant transformations in recent years.
+With the introduction of MFDS Notice 2026-6, the Ministry of Food and Drug Safety has comprehensively revised the Regulation on Medical Device Approval, Notification, and Review moving decisively toward international alignment, operational consistency, and regulatory transparency.

 Why MFDS Introduced Notice 2026-6

-Before this revision, Korea’s regulatory system faced persistent structural challenges.
-Interpretation often varied between reviewers, documentation expectations were not always consistent, and emerging technologies (particularly software-based and AI-enabled devices) were insufficiently addressed.
+Before this revision, Korea’s regulatory system faced persistent structural challenges: reviewer interpretation varied, documentation expectations lacked consistency, and emerging technologies, particularly software-based and AI-enabled devices, were insufficiently addressed.
+These gaps created uncertainty and prolonged review timelines for manufacturers.

 Clearer Definitions and Device Categorization